phkhanhtrinh23/livel_application/README.md

 ### Prerequisites

-At first, you need to check whether your Flutter version is 1.22.6 or not.
-Then, you should check whether your Dart version is 2.10.5 or not.
+At first, you need to check whether your Flutter version is **1.22.6**.
+Then, you should check whether your Dart version is **2.10.5**.
 * flutter
   ```sh
   flutter --version